Facial Action Unit Detection Using Attention and Relation Learning: Introduction

-Since facial landmarks can provide rough locations of AUs, they have been used for defining the AU attentions.
-Li et al.~\cite{li2017eac,li2017action} proposed a deep learning based method using predefined attentions for AU detection, in which landmarks are used to generate the ROI with a fixed size and a fixed attention distribution for each AU.
-Sanchez et al.~\cite{sanchez2018joint} utilized an hourglass network~\cite{newell2016stacked} for AU intensity estimation by regressing from the input image to attention maps, where the ground-truth attention maps are defined by landmarks and AU intensities with a Gaussian distribution.
-These methods design fixed attentions based on the prior knowledge about the location relationship between AUs and landmarks, which are handcrafted and have limited capacity to model various non-rigid AUs.
-Shao et al.~\cite{shao2018deep} proposed a deep learning based joint AU detection and face alignment framework with an adaptive attention learning module, which is a pioneering work of adaptive attention learning for AU detection.
-However, the refined attentions are very similar to initial attentions predefined by landmarks, in the sense that each refined attention only smooths out the shape and attention distribution of predefined ROI and the locations beyond the ROI still have uniform attention weights.
+Since facial landmarks can provide rough locations of AUs, they have been used for predefining the AU attentions.
+Li et al.~\cite{li2018eac,li2017action} employed predefined attentions for AU detection, in which landmarks are used to generate the ROI of each AU with a fixed size and a fixed attention distribution.
+These methods design fixed attentions based on the prior knowledge about the location relationship between AUs and landmarks, which cannot adapt to various AUs with different sizes and non-rigid transformations.
+Motivated by the above limitation, Shao et al.~\cite{shao2018deep} proposed a deep learning based joint AU detection and face alignment framework called JAA-Net with an adaptive attention learning module, which is a pioneering work of learning the AU attentions adaptively.
+However, the refined attentions are limited in the neighboring regions of initially predefined attentions, in which correlated regions beyond the predefined attentions are not highlighted.
+For example, the inner brows raise (AU 1) and the lip corners depress (AU 15) simultaneously in a sad face, as shown in Fig.~\ref{fig:sad_example}, which indicates the relation between AU 1 and AU 15~\cite{pantic2000expert}.
+Nevertheless, both the predefined and refined attentions of a certain AU learned by JAA-Net are not highlighted in the ROIs of correlated AUs, which fail to capture the relations among AUs.

+Inspired by the intuitive AU relations, many works learned to model the AU-level relations, including local pairwise AU dependencies~\cite{tong2008learning,li2013simultaneous}, global AU dependencies~\cite{wu2016constrained,zhang2016task}, and both of them~\cite{wang2013capturing,eleftheriadis2015multi}.
+However, these methods did not integrate the AU relation learning with the attention mechanism.
+Moreover, the learned AU-level relations can only provide rough correlated locations to refine the predefined attention for each AU, which is difficult to capture subtle facial appearance changes.
+To ensure the attention of each AU captures all the correlated regions including small regions with tiny muscle actions, pixel dependencies should be utilized to refine pixel-wise attentions.
+On the other hand, current attention based AU detection works~\cite{li2018eac,li2017action,shao2018deep} only consider spatial attentions, without exploiting the channel-wise attention mechanism.
+Since a channel-wise feature map is the result of a certain filter, channel-wise attentions can be used to select features with AU-related attributes.